Home At Last

 Are you expanding programs?
 Will there be new programs?

-Yes, we have already begun to engage new complementary partners in 2018 in order to take advantage of the increased capacity and expand our impact in the community to help more pets and people in crisis.
+Yes, we began to engage new complementary partners in 2018 in order to take advantage of the increased capacity and expand our impact in the community to help more pets and people in crisis.
 As we begin to transition into the new space (after the tenant vacates), we will be able to add more programs onsite.

 Will you need more volunteers?